MartinezAgullo/GenAI_3_VoiceAssistant/README.md

 # Voice Assistant
- Voice Assistant with Open AI's GPT-3 and IBM Watson embedebale AI.
+ Voice Assistant with Open AI's GPT-3 and IBM Watson embeddable AI.

   - GPT-3: Enables the assistant to undertand and respond to user input: Using "gpt-3.5-turbo"
   - Watson AI